-- 6 (14) "Risk potential activity" or "risk potential facility" means 7 an activity or facility that provides a higher incidence of risk to the public from persons conditionally released from the special 8 commitment center.
-Risk potential activities and facilities include: Public and private schools, school bus stops, licensed day care and 10 licensed preschool facilities, public parks, publicly dedicated 11 12 trails, sports fields, playgrounds, recreational and community centers, churches, synagogues, temples, mosques, public libraries, 13 public and private youth camps, and other((s)) locations where the 14 public is known to congregate identified by the department following 15 16 the hearings on a potential site required in RCW 71.09.315.
-For 17 purposes of this chapter, "school bus stops" does not include bus 18 stops established primarily for public transit. - "Secretary" means the secretary of social and health (15)services or the secretary's designee. - (16) "Secure community transition facility" means a residential facility for persons civilly committed and conditionally released to a less restrictive alternative under this chapter.
+- (14) "Risk potential activity" or "risk potential facility" means an activity or facility that provides a higher incidence of risk to the public from persons conditionally released from the special commitment center.
+Risk potential activities and facilities include: Public and private schools, school bus stops, licensed day care and licensed preschool facilities, public parks, publicly dedicated trails, sports fields, playgrounds, recreational and community centers, churches, synagogues, temples, mosques, public libraries, public and private youth camps, and ((others)) other locations where children are known to congregate identified by the department following the hearings on a potential site required in RCW 71.09.315.
+For purposes of this chapter, "school bus stops" does not include bus stops established primarily for public transit. - (15) "Secretary" means the secretary of social and health services or the secretary's designee. - (16) "Secure community transition facility" means a residential facility for persons civilly committed and conditionally released to a less restrictive alternative under this chapter.
 A secure community transition facility has supervision and security, and either provides or ensures the provision of sex offender treatment services.
-Secure community transition facilities include but are not limited to the facility established pursuant to RCW 71.09.250(1)(a)(i) and any community-based facilities established under this chapter operated by the secretary or under contract with the secretary. - (17) "Secure facility" means a residential facility for persons civilly confined under the provisions of this chapter that includes security measures sufficient to protect the community. facilities include total confinement facilities, secure community transition facilities, and any residence used as a court-ordered placement under RCW 71.09.096. - (18) "Sexually violent offense" means an act committed on, before, or after July 1, 1990, that is: (a) An act defined in Title 9A RCW as rape in the first degree, rape in the second degree by forcible compulsion, rape of a child in the first or second degree, statutory rape in the first or second degree, indecent liberties by
+Secure community transition facilities include but are not limited to the facility established pursuant to RCW 71.09.250(1)(a)(i) and any community-based facilities established under this chapter and operated by the secretary or under contract with the secretary. - (17) "Secure facility" means a residential facility for persons civilly confined under the provisions of this chapter that includes security measures sufficient to protect the community.
+Such facilities include total confinement facilities, secure community transition facilities, and any residence used as a court-ordered placement under RCW 71.09.096. - (18) "Sexually violent offense" means an act committed on, before, or after July 1, 1990, that is: (a) An act defined in Title 9A RCW as rape in the first degree, rape in the second degree by forcible compulsion, rape of a child in the first or second degree, statutory rape in the first or second degree, indecent liberties by